Lumiform

 Exterior of factory surrounded by grass

-• Increase the efficiency of your internal processes: Resolve incidents up to 4x faster than before through more efficient communication within the team, with third parties and with management, and faster incident reporting.
+• Resolve incidents up to 4x faster than before thanks to more efficient team communication and faster incident reporting

-• Turn any custom paper list into digital EPA audit checklists in minutes using the flexible form builder.
+• Turn any existing paper checklist into a digital one in minutes using the flexible form builder

-• Address issues and breaches immediately and assign corrective actions on the spot.
+• Address issues and violations immediately, and assign corrective actions on the spot

 Your contact for all questions concerning EPA Audit Checklist